bartoszlenar/Validot/docs/DOCUMENTATION.md

 ### Null policy

 - If the value is entering the scope, presence commands are the first to take action.
-- If the value entering the scope is null, **no commands*- other than presence commands are even executed.
+- If the value entering the scope is null, [scope commands](#scope-commands) are not executed.
-    - It doesn't matter how many rules, commands and logic the scope has.
-    - Literally, after presence commands are checked to configure the error output (or its absence), the rest is just skipped and the validation process leaves the scope.
+    - It doesn't matter how many rules, commands and logic the scope has - it is skipped and the validation process leaves the scope.
-    - This is why you don't need to check in your [Rule](#rule) (and [RuleTemplate](#ruletemplate)) predicates if the incoming value is null and secure the code from `NullReferenceException`.
-It will never be null.
-If the scope value is null, the validation never reaches any of your defined commands.
-It stops immediately after presence commands.
+    - This is why you don't need to secure your code from `NullReferenceException` in the predicates passed to the [Rule](#rule) (and [RuleTemplate](#ruletemplate)) commands.
+Validot will never pass null to a predicate.
 - If the scope doesn't contain any presence command, it acts as it had a single [Required](#required) command at the beginning.
     - Therefore, every specification by default marks the validated input as required (non-null).
-- [Required](#required) command itself doesn't do anything extra comparing to the specification without it, however it gives the possibility to change the error output returned in case the incoming value is null.
+- [Required](#required) command itself doesn't do anything extra comparing to the specification without it, however it gives a possibility to change the [error output](#error-output) returned in case the incoming value is null.
-    - By default, the error output contains the single error message with key `Global.Required`.
+    - By default, the error output contains the single error message key `Global.Required`.
 - [Optional](#optional) command allows the value to be null.
 In such a case, validation leaves the scope immedietaly and no error output is recorded.
 - [Forbidden](#forbidden) command requires the value to be null.
-    - By default, the error output contains the single error message with key `Global.Forbidden`.
+    - By default, the error output contains the single error message key `Global.Forbidden`.
 - To know how you can modify the error outputs of the presence commands, read their sections: [Required](#required), [Optional](#optional), [Forbidden](#forbidden)

 ### Reference loop

 - Reference loop is a loop in a reference graph of your incoming model.
-    - In another words; reference loop exists in a model if you traverse through its members and reaching some reference twice at some point.
+    - In another words; reference loop exists in a model if you traverse through its members and can reach some reference twice at some point.
     - On a simple example (imagine a classic linked list, letters represents references):
         - `A->A`, a direct self-reference; type defines a member of the same type and the object has itself assigned there.
         - `A->B->C->A`, no direct self-reference, but `A` has member `B` that has member `C` that has member `A`, so same reference as at the beginning.